NateEag/.emacs.d/readme.rst

 that makes life better.

 Look in todo.txt and tell me about entries that can be resolved by turning on built-in features.
-I've found some myself and would not mind finding more.
+I've found a few and would not mind finding more.

 Layout
 ======